 Welcome to this third installment in our series on Building Blocks for Business Success.
-In the first two blogs we looked at eight different foundational principles that I have built my business on.
-Those eight principles are:
+In the first two blogs we looked at nine different foundational principles that I have built my business on.
+Those nine principles are:

-5) Cost Accounting to Confirm Margins And Specific Profitability
+- Cost Accounting to Confirm Margins and Specific Profitability

-8) Avoid When Possible Personally Signing On Any Debt
+- Avoid When Possible Personally Signing on Any Debt

 I will now continue with the final three.